 Right there, right then, I felt every depth of gratefulness for being able to use my brain.
 Not just intellectually but in many other ways.

-I can make phone calls and organise household administrative tasks, even if it is exhausting.
+- I can make phone calls and organise household administrative tasks, even if it is exhausting.

 All of this and more is because my mind, my brain functions.

 There are many things in my life I don’t take for granted and many I do and shouldn’t.
 We all do though.

 - I didn’t ever consider losing the use of my legs but I have.

 - I didn’t ever consider losing my independence but I have.